scrogson/romeo/README.md

 "Henri-Pierre Picou [Public domain], via Wikimedia Commons") **Image credit:** Henri-Pierre Picou [Public domain], via Wikimedia Commons

+## Naming

+It follows the great tradition to use characters of William Shakespeare's Romeo and Juliet in the XMPP specifications.

 ## License

 The MIT License (MIT)